Configuring Customer Central for Passkey Management

 Assign Users or Groups

-Once you have completed the application and passkey configuration, you can now define the user population accessible for device management in Customer Central.
+Once you have completed the application and passkey configuration, you can now define the user population accessible for Passkey Management in Customer Central.

 For details on this procedure, refer to Manage users and groups assignment to an application | Microsoft Learn.